This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Gluten-Free: Use a 1:1 gluten-free flour blend instead of all-purpose flour.
+Make it gluten-free: Use a 1-to-1 gluten-free flour blend in place of the all-purpose flour.

-These photos and instructions help you visualize how to make a small blueberry cake.
-See the recipe card below for ingredient amounts and full recipe instructions.
+These step-by-step photos walk you through this small blueberry cake recipe.
+See the recipe card below for the full ingredient amounts and instructions.

 Before You Begin: Preheat the oven to 350°F (177°C).
-Lightly butter a 5×5 inch baking dish and place it on a rimmed baking sheet.
-Set aside.
+Lightly butter a 5×5 inch baking dish and set it on a rimmed baking sheet.

 - In a medium bowl, beat the butter and sugar with an electric mixer on medium speed until creamy, about 2 minutes.